-The NCG Committee Chair reports on NCG Committee actions and recommendations at Board meetings.
+The Nominating and Governance Committee Chair reports on Nominating and Governance Committee actions and recommendations at Board meetings.

 Consideration of Director Nominees.
-The NCG Committee considers possible candidates for nominees for directors from many sources, including management and stockholders.
-Each year, the NCG Committee will review, with the Board, the appropriate characteristics, skills, and experience required for the Board as a whole and its individual members.
+The Nominating and Governance Committee considers possible candidates for nominees for directors from many sources, including management and stockholders.
+Each year, the Nominating and Governance Committee will review, with the Board, the appropriate characteristics, skills, and experience required for the Board as a whole and its individual members.
 In evaluating the suitability of individual candidates, our nominating and governance committee will consider factors including, without limitation, an individual's character, integrity, judgment, potential conflicts of interest, other commitments, and diversity.
-While we have no formal policy regarding board diversity for our Board as a whole nor for each individual member, the NCG Committee does consider such factors as gender, race, ethnicity and experience, area of expertise, as well as other individual attributes that contribute to the total diversity of viewpoints and experience represented on the Board.
+While we have no formal policy regarding board diversity for our Board as a whole nor for each individual member, the Nominating and Governance Committee does consider such factors as gender, race, ethnicity and experience, area of expertise, as well as other individual attributes that contribute to the total diversity of viewpoints and experience represented on the Board.

-The NCG Committee identifies nominees by first evaluating the current members of the Board willing to continue in service.
-Current members of the Board with skills and experience that are relevant to Applied Blockchain's business and who are willing to continue in service are considered for re-nomination, balancing the value of continuity of service by existing members of the Board with that of obtaining a new perspective.
-If any member of the Board does not wish to continue in service or if the NCG Committee or the Board decides not to re-nominate a member for re-election, the NCG Committee identifies the desired skills and experience of a new nominee in light of the above criteria.
-Current members of the NCG Committee.
+The Nominating and Governance Committee identifies nominees by first evaluating the current members of the Board willing to continue in service.
+Current members of the Board with skills and experience that are relevant to Applied Digital's business and who are willing to continue in service are considered for re-nomination, balancing the value of continuity of service by existing members of the Board with that of obtaining a new perspective.
+If any member of the Board does not wish to continue in service or if the Nominating and Governance Committee or the Board decides not to re-nominate a member for re-election, the Nominating and Governance Committee identifies the desired skills and experience of a new nominee in light of the above criteria.
+Current members of the Nominating and Governance Committee and Board are polled for suggestions as to individuals meeting the Criteria for Nomination of the Nominating and Governance Committee.

-From time to time, the NCG Committee has engaged, and may in the future engage, the services of executive search firms to assist the NCG Committee and the Board in identifying and evaluating potential director candidates.
+From time to time, the Nominating and Governance Committee has engaged, and may in the future engage, the services of executive search firms to assist the Nominating and Governance Committee and the Board in identifying and evaluating potential director candidates.